Yemas de Santa Teresa

-Yemas de Santa Teresa (Yolks of Saint Teresa) or Yemas de Ávila (Yolks of Ávila) is a pastry that is identified with the Spanish province of Ávila.
-They can be bought throughout Spain but typically they are a delicacy associated with the city of Ávila.

-They are very popular for their distinctive look: small orange balls served in a white confectionery paper and are made to honor Teresa of Ávila.
+Yemas de Santa Teresa (Yolks of Saint Teresa) or Yemas de Ávila (Yolks of Ávila) are a pastry that is identified with the Spanish province of Ávila.
+They are popular for their distinctive look: small orange balls served in a white confectionery paper and are made to honor Teresa of Ávila.

-A possible derivative is yema – also a popular delicacy in the Philippines, a former colony of Spain.
-However, they are commonly made as small pyramids or balls and sold as confectioneries rather than pastries.

 History

 The origin of the pastry is uncertain but there are several opinions where it comes from.
-One theory assumes that it was a pastry shop in the Medieval Ages in Andalusia called "Flor de Castilla" that first sold a pastry under the name "Yemas de Santa Teresa".

-Don Isabelo Sánchez, founder of the pastry shop "La Dulce Aviles" (nowadays known as "Flor de Castilla") in Ávila commercialized the pastry in 1860 under the name "Yemas de Santa Teresa".
+One theory assumes that it was a pastry shop in the Middle Ages in Andalusia called "Flor de Castilla" that first sold a pastry under the name "Yemas de Santa Teresa".
+Don Isabelo Sánchez, founder of the pastry shop "La Dulce Aviles" (today known as "Flor de Castilla") in Ávila commercialized the pastry in 1860 under the name "Yemas de Santa Teresa".
 The success of the dish was great and other pastry chefs in Ávila soon started to sell similar pastries which they called "Yemas de Ávila".
 Another theory credits the monks of the convent of Teresa of Ávila with the invention of the dish.

 With the beginning of the 21st century the market for "Yemas de Ávila" expanded and they are now on demand in North America.
 Therefore, a new packaging system was developed to improve the preservation and make them survive the shipping to America.